TED NOTEN (born 1956, Swalmen, the Netherlands)

 1983-1986 Academy for Applied Arts, Maastricht (NL)

-Lives and works in Amsterdam
+Lives and works in the Netherlands.

 Ted Noten’s designs act as a critique on contemporary life and on the history of jewellery, as well as on the wider context of product design.
 Interestingly, his work equally relates to architecture.
 The underlying, recurring, theme of his work is to challenge convention and processes of habituation, the familiar and the unusual.